brain-score/vision/docs/source/modules/tutorial.rst

 3. **I was looking at the code and I found an error in the code/docs/etc. How can I contribute?**

-   Right now, the easiest way would be to fork (make a copy of the Brain-Score project repos in your own Github) our brain-score repos, edit your version, and submit a pull request (PR) to merge it into our master branch.
+   Right now, the easiest way would be to fork (make a copy of the Brain-Score project repos in your own Github) our Brain-Score repos, edit your version, and submit a pull request (PR) to merge it into our master branch.
 We will have to confirm that PR, but will thank you for contributing!